-After years of searching for and recruiting candidates, I have come up with a checklist that reflects my method for finding exceptional talent.
-The steps below are a mix of Performance-based Hiring techniques and marketing tips I have picked up throughout my years in industry.
+After years of searching for and recruiting candidates, we have come up with a checklist that reflects our method for finding exceptional talent.
+The steps below are a mix of performance-based hiring techniques and marketing tips we have picked up throughout our years in the industry.
 Give this checklist a shot on your next search.

 If you want to hire great people, you need a great job description.
 Most descriptions are designed to weed out the weak and not attract the best.
 In order to overcome that first major hurdle, start by meeting with the hiring manager.